The Atlantic Hotel

 Where the Atlantic Begins: Jersey's West Coast Dining Scene

-Jersey's relationship with food is not metaphorical.
-The island sits in waters that produce some of the most commercially significant shellfish in the British Isles, its south-facing fields yield early potatoes that have held protected designation status since 2011, and its dairy herd — a closed, pedigree breed not found in mainland Britain — produces milk with fat content that changes how cream and butter behave in a kitchen.
-For a hotel restaurant positioned at the edge of the island's west coast, these are not talking points.
-They are the supply chain.
+Jersey's relationship with food is direct.
+The island sits in waters that produce some of the most commercially significant shellfish in the British Isles, its south-facing fields yield early potatoes that have held protected designation status since 2011, and its dairy herd, a closed, pedigree breed not found in mainland Britain, produces milk with fat content that changes how cream and butter behave in a kitchen.
+For a hotel restaurant on the island's west coast, these are the supply chain.

 The Atlantic Hotel sits at Mont de la Pulente on Jersey's Atlantic-facing shore.
 This is the quieter, less-visited edge of an island that most visitors approach through St Helier in the south or the northern cliffs.
 The west coast has a different character: wide sandy bays, consistent Atlantic wind, and farmland that runs close to the shoreline.
 For a kitchen drawing on local ingredients, the geography matters.
 The fields between the hotel and the sea are among the island's most productive, and the fishing grounds directly offshore are among the most active.